-If you are unsure of whether or not a piece of information is important, it is probably wise to err on the cautious and let your forensic accountant and attorney know.
+If you are unsure of whether or not a piece of information is important, it is probably wise to let your forensic accountant and attorney know.

-Often, in divorce scenarios, a party getting divorced is emotionally exhausted and wants to hand over control to the professionals hired to help that person through the process.
-It is important for you to stay engaged as forensic accountants may be able to greatly benefit from input that you may have to offer, and, by doing so, you may be able to reduce the amount of time and money involved in the divorce process as a whole.
+Often in divorce scenarios, a party getting divorced is emotionally exhausted and wants to hand over control to the professionals hired to help them through the process.
+It is important for you to stay engaged, though, as forensic accountants may be able to benefit greatly from any input that you may have to offer.
+And by doing so, you may be able to reduce the amount of time and money involved in the divorce process as a whole.

 The thoughts in this article are only the present thoughts and opinions of the author and do not constitute mandates or instructions.
 Consult with your attorney and other appropriate certified professionals as needed, or if you are unsure.